 This time I am not going to use snapshots for (quasi-)backup purposes, because I am quite happy with my current backup system, but intend to leverage their superpowers for reverting back to a snapshot on the fly.

 The idea therefore is that the system would automatically make a snapshot of the

 / subvolume on every update.4 So if anything goes wrong, I could simply boot into the snapshot before the mistake happened and wait for an update that works.

-I also wanted to have a COW file system because it is said data on it is safer … and cows are cool (got to remind you realise I know very little about these things!
+I also wanted to have a COW file system because it is said data on it is safer … and cows are cool (got to remind you how very little I know about these things!